 - Develop positive attitudes about languages and cultures other than their own

 - Increase cognitive skills and academic abilities that will transfer to overall higher achievement

 - Enter middle school above the beginning levels

 Below are some useful videos from YouTube, organized here for your convenience.

 If I have additional questions, who can I contact?

-You can contact Theresa Ulrich at Central Office at 630-534-7251 or by email at email@example.com.
+You can contact Dr. Theresa Ulrich at the Central Services Office at 630-534-7251 or by email at email@example.com.